Monolithic kernel

-A monolithic kernel is an operating system architecture where the entire operating system is working in kernel space.
-The monolithic model differs from other operating system architectures (such as the microkernel architecture) in that it alone defines a high-level virtual interface over computer hardware.
+A monolithic kernel is an operating system architecture with the entire operating system running in kernel space.
+The monolithic model differs from other architectures such as the microkernel in that it alone defines a high-level virtual interface over computer hardware.
 A set of primitives or system calls implement all operating system services such as process management, concurrency, and memory management.

-Device drivers can be added to the kernel as modules.
+Device drivers can be added to the kernel as loadable kernel modules.